 Read more here: http://agordonforme.com

-Update: A Gordon for Me is now only available in e-book format, click here to head to our Amazon page.
+Update: A Gordon for Me is now only available in e-book format.
+Click here to view the Kindle version.

 Title: A Gordon for Me